 Practical experience for the issue of an AME Licence and Categories should be documented in a suitable Practical Training Record (PTR).
-This should be set out or highlighted so the experience is readily identifiable to the applicable licence and/or category that is being applied for.
+This should be set out or highlighted so the experience can be readily linked to the applicable licence and/or category being applied for.

-The format of any acceptable PTR should have the following features:
+The format of any acceptable PTR should:

-- provide an overview of experience/employment in the aviation industry, detailing relevant qualifications, training and courses; - the experience must be detailed, accurate, comprehensive and verifiable; and - list specific tasks completed, being countersigned by a supervising LAME; and - details of the dates and the specific aircraft or components worked on.
+- provide an overview of experience /employment in the aviation industry, detailing relevant qualifications, training and courses - list experience that must be detailed, accurate, comprehensive and verifiable - list specific tasks completed, being countersigned by a supervising LAME, and - provide details of the dates and the specific aircraft or components worked on.

-As a guide, typical PTR format have been included in Appendix 4.
+As a guide, a typical PTR format has been included in Appendix 4.